 If you see any of these signs, particularly around children or other dogs, get him out of there and perhaps seek some advice from your vet.
 Dog bites never happen out of the blue, there is usually ample warning that the dog was uncomfortable with a particular situation.

 In puppies that are ‘shy’ or slower to interact, don’t make them play with dogs they aren’t comfortable with.
 Start out with smaller dogs, and use lots of treats to put them into a happier, positive state of mind.
-You can’t reward fear, but you can change fear into happiness with food.
+You can’t reward fear, but you can change fear into happiness with food- which is the key ingredient of dog obedience.

 For some tips on how to improve specific problem behaviors, we have several useful articles available: